1) Purpose and Scope

 The main purpose for collecting your personal information is to enable ADRA to provide its programs and services.
-We may use and disclose your personal information for this purpose including conducting our activities; employing staff and volunteers; processing donations; to inform you about promotions, fundraising and activities which we think you may be interested in; marketing, improving, supporting and enhancing our programs and services; communicating with you; and meeting our legal obligations.
+We may use and disclose your personal information (to the extent permitted by legislation) for this purpose including conducting our activities; employing staff and volunteers; processing donations; to inform you about promotions, fundraising and activities which we think you may be interested in; marketing, improving, supporting and enhancing our programs and services; communicating with you; and meeting our legal obligations.
 From time to time, we may also compile statistical data from the personal information we have collected from you for fundraising benchmarking and analytics purposes.

 If you do not wish to receive information about promotions, fundraising or activities we think you may be interested in, you can opt-out by contacting us on the details below.

 D) Who do we disclose your information to?

 ADRA may disclose personal information to our related organisations, such as ADRA offices in other countries and the Seventh-day Adventist Church, which assist with us with the provision and functioning of our activities (including through facilitating overseas volunteering opportunities, overseeing our aid and development programs, and assisting with processing applications for employment and volunteering).

 We may also disclose your personal information to other companies or individuals who assist us in supplying our programs and services or who perform functions on our behalf, such as auditors, fundraising and benchmarking analysts ; where required or authorised by law to do so; and to anyone else whom you authorise us to disclose it.